THUMNLab/AutoGL-light/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-If you are a developer of the AutoGL-light project, please use the following command to create a soft link, then you can modify the local package without install them again.
+If you are a developer of the AutoGL-light project, please use the following command to create a soft link, then you can modify the local package without installing them again.

 .. code-block:: shell